garrandall/popular-music-data/tracks/best-i-ever-had-gary-allan.md

 But it's not so bad
 You're only the best I ever had
-You dont want me back
+You don't want me back
 You're just the best I ever had.

-And it might take some time to patch me up inside but I cant take it so I, I run away and hide
+And it might take some time to patch me up inside but I can't take it so I, I run away and hide
 And I might find in time that you were always right You're always right.